 You’ve probably heard of the marketing adage, “content is king.”
 That’s only half true; it’s not any old marketing content that’s going to bring visitors to your website and increase engagement.
 The content has to be valuable, first and foremost.

 But constantly pumping out new marketing content is a full-time endeavor in itself, not to mention there are too many platforms to keep track of.
 It’s typical for a business to have a blog, a Facebook page, a Twitter account, a LinkedIn page, a Google+ page, and a YouTube channel.
 These are just the popular ones.
-Who know what social media platform will become popular next?
+Who knows what social media platform will become popular next?
+How about getting started with TikTok?
+It’s so easy, for getting started with TikTok is free and it only requires a free account and a phone number, or you can sign up through a third-party account, like Facebook or Instagram.

 There actually is a solution to this perpetual cycle of content production.
 It’s called upcycling.